Here’s What Remote Workers Should Know About RDP Security

 What is RDP?

-RDP gives workers access to their physical computers even if they’re halfway across the world.
-It also allows administrators or IT teams the ability to remotely check on a machine.
-This could be for either maintenance, upgrades, security updates, or anything else they may want to do on the computer.
+Remote desktop protocol (RDP) is a Microsoft-developed protocol for network communications on Windows.
+RDP gives workers access to their physical computers and employer servers even if they’re halfway worldwide.
+It also allows administrators or IT teams to check on a machine remotely.
+This could be for maintenance, upgrades, security updates, or anything else they may want to do on the computer.

+RDP became especially important during the pandemic.
 When workers and students went remote in 2020, the use of RDP jumped 41% in the first few weeks of March alone.[1]
-Teachers could access their school servers with all their lesson plans and notes.
-Workers were able to pull up their files without the use of file share sites such as Dropbox.
+Teachers could access their school servers with all their lesson plans and notes, and workers could pull up their files without using file-sharing sites such as Dropbox.

 How does RDP work?